wenjiejia1314/RIM/RealNetworkData/README.md

-Download the real netwwork data studied in the paper "An intelligent-agent network theory to uncover the hidden interaction multiplexity of complex systems" via https://pan.baidu.com/s/18klnhubNMPMo5-yn5I8nGg (password: fj7q).
+Unzip the real netwwork data studied in the paper "An intelligent-agent network theory to uncover the hidden interaction multiplexity of complex systems" before running the code in this package.